 Common Active Ingredients Found In Over The Counter Acne Products

 Acne products work in different ways, depending on what ingredient they are made from.
 Below are common active ingredients found in over the counter acne treatment products and how they work:

 #1 – Benzoyl Peroxide

 Benzoyl Peroxide is an organic compound in the peroxide family which unlike other oxygenating compounds is safe for use on the skin.
 Benzoyl peroxide works by introducing oxygen to P. acnes cells which kill them and also acts as a peeling agent, increasing skin turnover and keeping pores free of dead skin.
 It works on all kinds of acne but may not be an effective treatment for more severe cases.

-Benzoyl peroxide should be used in concentrations less than 5% to avoid irritation and dryness.
+Benzoyl peroxide should be used in concentrations of less than 5% to avoid irritation and dryness.
 Like sulfur, Benzoyl Peroxide tarnishes fabric and some persons may develop allergies during its use.
 It is also advised to avoid unnecessary sun exposure during its use.
-Benzoyl Peroxide is used at an ideal concentration of under 5% so as to avoid irritation and dryness which result in most skin types.
+Benzoyl Peroxide is used at an ideal concentration of under 5% so as to avoid irritation and dryness which results in most skin types.

 #2 – Salicylic Acid

 Salicylic acid is a beta-hydroxy acid (BHA) which is a lipid or fat soluble.
 It was made originally from willow tree bark though now is usually man-made and is used to provide faster and more potent treatment for acne.
 It works by penetrating into the pore where the oil glands reside thus functioning as a powerful ally in unclogging (or exfoliating) sebum-clogged pores.